mothur/mothur.github.io/_wiki/frequently_asked_questions.md

 comparing microbial communities.
 Appl Environ Microbiol, 2009.
 75(23):7537-41.

-You can also run the function you are interested in with "citation" to get the paper's related to the function you are interested in.
+You can also run the function you are interested in with "citation" to get the papers related to the function you are interested in.

 ```
 mothur > cluster.split(citation)